corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

     type: "postgresql"
 ```

-A single set of credentials can be specified by referencing, under each worker, a Kubernetes secret containing the `username` and `password`:
+A single set of credentials can be specified by referencing, under each worker, the following configuration that defines a Kubernetes secret containing the `username` and `password`:

 ```yaml
 config: